metadevpro/terraform-aws-training/Readme.md

 3. Configure your own AWS credentials exporting enviromental variables for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` or, alternatively set `AWS_PROFILE`.

+4. Create the `keys/` folder and place your PEM and PPK files for execices 1, 2, and 4.

-4. Init with `terraform init`
+5. Init with `terraform init`

-5. Validate with `terraform validate`
+6. Validate with `terraform validate`

-6. Deploy with `terraform apply`
+7. Deploy with `terraform apply`

-7. Destroy with `terraform destroy`
+8. Destroy with `terraform destroy`

 ## SSH Keys